 A helmet that combines the performance of the Pista GP with road features such as adjustable air vents, variable aerodynamics with a removable spoiler, and increased comfort - yet achieves this without sacrificing the performance standards of the GP model.

-A helmet that takes the concepts developed for the Pista model and adapts them to Touring/Sport Touring use on the road, shifting the balance towards comfort performance.
+A helmet that takes the concepts developed for the Pista model and adapts them to GT and Sport Touring use.

-The GT Veloce has been designed to provide compact dimensions, comfort and low noise levels, a highly efficient ventilation system and wide field of vision - all while being extremely practical to use.
+The GT Veloce has been designed to provide compact dimensions, comfort and low noise levels, a highly efficient ventilation system, wide field of vision and a dedicated intercom system - all while being extremely practical to use.

 HIC index 48%** below the limit set by the standard.
 The HIC (Head Injury Criterion) index measures the level of brain trauma risk due to the accelerations of impact.
 In this case too, the result is achieved thanks to the numerous FEM simulations and in-house tests carried out.